Definitions and interpretation

-Sound Concepts will give the Customer its full co-operation and assistance in responding to any complaint, notice, communication or Data Subject request.
+Sound Concepts will give the Customer its full cooperation and assistance in responding to any complaint, notice, communication, or Data Subject request.

 This Agreement will remain in full force and effect from the Effective Date so long as:

-the Master Agreement remains in effect, or
+- the Master Agreement, if any, remains in effect, or

-At the Customer's request, Sound Concepts will give the Customer a copy of or access to all or part of the Customer's Personal Data in its possession or control in the format and on the media reasonably specified by the Customer.
+At the Customer's request, Sound Concepts will give the Customer a copy of or access to all or part of the Customer's Personal Data in its possession or control in the format and on the media reasonably selected by the Customer.

-Sound Concepts will ensure that the Records are sufficient to enable the Customer to verify Sound Concepts' compliance with its obligations under these Terms and Sound Concepts will provide the Customer with a copy of the Records upon request.
+Sound Concepts will ensure that its Records are sufficient to enable the Customer to verify Sound Concepts' compliance with its obligations under these Terms and Sound Concepts will provide the Customer with a copy of the Records upon request.

 The notice requirements in clause 14.1 will not apply if the Customer reasonably believes that a Personal Data Breach occurred or is occurring, or Sound Concepts is in breach of any of its obligations under these Terms or any Data Protection Legislation.

 If a Personal Data Breach occurs or is occurring, or Sound Concepts becomes aware of a breach of any of its obligations under these Terms or any Data Protection Legislation, Sound Concepts will: